It's just a feeling

 No change in expression from him this time.
-"Do you have any money?"
+"Ya got any money?"

 "Are you offering?"

 "Just curious.
-But then you do seem ta have that nickname, Dennis the Menace.
+But then you do seem to got that nickname, Dennis the Menace.
 Nice conversion of your name, Dennis Menaccio."

 "What are you implying?"
 A bit offended and unsure where this is going.

-"I implied nothing, it’s just one facet of you I find interesting.
-Show me that trick you do with the credit card.
-I don't think I've ever seen that done before quite the way you've done it."
+"I implied nuthin, it’s just one facet of you I find interesting.
+Show me that trick you done with the credit card.
+I don’t think ever seen it done quite the way you done it."

 Now I stand, angry at myself a little for engaging with the man this long.
 "Look buddy, I don't know who you are, but I think we need to part ways."

 "Sit down Dennis, please.
-I'm not a cop or anything.
-I just want to talk."
-For the first time the man smiles.
-He waves his hand toward the place on the bench that I vacated.
+I ain’t a cop or nuttin.
+I just wanna talk."
+The man smiles, waves his hand toward the place on the bench that I vacated.
 I sit.
 Unsure of at this point.

 "What do you want to talk about?"
 I ask.

 I wait a moment for him to expand on that rather cryptic statement.
 He doesn't.
 That last quarter of the bottle of whiskey is starting to cloud my mind.
 It was a big bottle.
 I still draw a blank from the man.
 No emotions, nothing.
 I suppose he’s like a Vulcan or some science fictional character.
 Nothing.
 Okay, my turn.
-"So, what?
-You want to condemn, to criticize, to learn.
+"So, you want to condemn, to criticize, to learn?
 What do you want to talk about?"

 He looks directly at me and his head sort of cocks to the left a bit, his one eyebrow arches.
 Holy crap, just like Spock.
 "Dennis, are you happy?"
 He asks.

 Now it’s his turn to look perplexed.
 "All right.
 Happy.
-I'm not referring to that transient happiness of the masses.
-Such as that fleeting feeling of satisfaction right after coitus.
-Or really any of the emotional expressions of perceived happiness that very nearly every single person out there in the world uses to hide their true feelings.
+Ain’t referring to that transient happiness of the masses.
+Like that feelin of satisfaction right after sex.
+Or really any the emotional expressions of perceived happiness very nearly every single person out there in the world uses ta hide their true feelings.
 Not that facade.
-I don't care about that, and I know that you understand exactly what I'm talking about."
+I don’t care bout at, and I know you understand exactly what I'm talkin bout."

 Taking a break, he half turns on the bench and crosses his legs before continuing.
 "What I mean is true happiness.
-Satisfaction in knowing your place in this world, what you perceive to be your specific role in society and are you executing your existence in a manner that satisfies your basic and primal need to be something, someone?
-Anything.
+Satisfaction in knowing your place in this world, what you perceive to be your specific role in society and are you executing your existence in a manner to satisfy your basic and primal need to be something, someone?
 Anyone!"
 That last spat out with vehemence.

 I understand.
 "You're cursed.
 Like I am."

 "No Dennis, not Cursed.
-We're both Gifted." he says softly.
+We both be Gifted." he says softly.
 "And I can help you."